-- Cartilage is surrounded by a fibrous membrane, called perichondrium, which is similar to periosteum in structure and function.
+A layer of fibrous tissue, called perichondrium surrounds it like periosteum surrounds the bone.
 The articular cartilage has no perichondrium, so that its regeneration after injury is inadequate.

 Types of Cartilage

 It is bluish white and translucent due to very fine collagen fibres.
 It distribution is most abundant, and has a tendency to calcify after 40 years of age.
-All cartilage bones are preformed in hyaline cartilage.
-Examples are embryonic cartilage, articular cartilage costal cartilages, tracheal and bronchial cartilages, and most of the cartilages of nose and larynx.
+All cartilage bones are preformed in hyaline.
+Examples are articular cartilage costal cartilages, tracheal and bronchial cartilages, and most of the cartilages of nose and larynx.

 It is white and opaque due to abundance of dense collagen fibres.
 Wherever fibrous tissue is subjected to great pressure, it is replaced by fibrocartilage which is tough, strong and resilient.
 Exaples are intervertebral disc, intra-articular discs, menisci and labra.
 It lines certain bony grooves in which the tendons play.